w3c/wai-curricula/content/how-to-use-these-curricula.md

 ### Roles Metrics

-A series of course examples and the recommended modules for introductory and detailed levels based on the roles these courses address.
+A series of course examples with the recommended primary and secondary modules based on the roles these courses address.

 <table>
 <caption>Roles Metrics</caption>